 I smiled earlier this month when my business coach asked a fill-in-the-blank question during a goal-setting workshop:

 Really?
-My memoir, GRAVEYARD OF SAFE CHOICES, is all about breaking free from a play-it-safe and small life.
+My memoir, THE ONLY WAY THROUGH IS OUT, is all about breaking free from a play-it-safe and small life.
 Do I have to keep being brave?
 Wasn't leaving everything I knew behind and starting over in my mid-50s brave enough?

 Yes, that's a photo of my condo on move-in day five years ago.